BrightcoveOS/android-player-samples/brightcove-player-controls/AccessibleControlsSampleApp/README.md

 }
 ```

-When TalkBack is enabled, a user needs to tap with two fingers to be passed through TalkBack as a single tap.
+A tap on the player will toggle the controls, but note that when TalkBack is enabled, a user needs to tap with two fingers for that interaction to be passed through TalkBack as a single tap.

-In default_activity_main.xml, an `android:contentDescription` is added to set text to be read when the view is focussed which tells the user to tap with two fingers.
+In default_activity_main.xml, an `android:contentDescription` is added to set text to be read when the view is focussed which tells the user to tap with two fingers to show or hide the player.

 ```xml
 <com.brightcove.player.view.BrightcoveExoPlayerVideoView